 Does tongue tie cause breastfeeding problems?

-I don’t think there is any doubt that tongue tie causes breastfeeding problems.
+We don’t think there is any doubt that tongue ties cause breastfeeding problems.
 And the reason is that the key to successful breastfeeding is for the mother to help the baby achieve as good a latch as possible!
 A good latch results in pain-free breastfeeding and the baby getting good flow of milk from the breast.